-WVU students are encouraged to apply to become WVU Peer Advocates.
-As a WVU Peer Advocate, you will be trained to help sexual assault survivors on campus find resources available to them.
+WVU students are encouraged to apply to become Peer Advocates.
+As a Peer Advocate, you will be trained to help sexual assault survivors on campus find resources available to them.

-Learn more about becoming a WVU Peer Advocate here.
+Learn more about becoming a Peer Advocate here.

 This project was supported by Grant No. 2013-WA-AX-0002 awarded by the Office on Violence Against Women, US Dept. Of Justice.
 The opinions, findings, conclusions and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not reflect the views of the Dept of Justice, Office on Violence Against Women.